CTOBGH/signum/docs/standard.md

 * **Size:** Indicators should be easily noticeable but not overly intrusive.
 A default size rendering equivalent to approximately 16px to 24px height for icons is often appropriate, but context may require adjustments.
 Ensure legibility for text codes.

 * **Opacity & Intrusion:**
-    * To maintain visual clarity and ensure recognizability, Signum indicators **SHOULD** generally be displayed at full opacity (100%).
+    * To maintain visual clarity and ensure recognisability, Signum indicators **SHOULD** generally be displayed at full opacity (100%).
     * Adjusting the transparency (opacity) of labels is **STRONGLY DISCOURAGED** as it significantly reduces contrast, potentially rendering the label inaccessible to users with visual impairments (violating accessibility guidelines) and making it harder for all users to notice.
     * Minimal intrusion should be achieved through careful **placement**, appropriate **sizing**, and potentially using subtle official **style variants** (e.g., outline icons, if provided) rather than reducing opacity.
-Integrating labels into the surrounding **Platform UI** is another effective way to minimize direct overlay on content.
+Integrating labels into the surrounding **Platform UI** is another effective way to minimise direct overlay on content.

 * **Interaction (Highly Recommended):**
     * Visual indicators **SHOULD** be interactive where technically feasible (e.g., on web platforms).